Nature for Everyone, Everywhere!

 Epic Wilderness Leadership Experience

-3-day Dumoine River adventure
+3-day Dumoine River adventure – includes hiking and canoeing

 Build confidence being outdoors and learning wilderness skills

-All gear included – just show up
+All gear included and no experience needed – just show up

 Making Real Impact